Macrauchenia: Evolution

 Macrauchenia is part of the extinct ungulate order Litopterna, which is grouped with several other orders as part of the South American native ungulates (SANUs), which formed a conspicuous element of South America's Cenozoic mammal fauna beginning during the Paleocene, over 60 million years ago.
 Litopterns generally have body forms similar to those of living ungulates.

 The relationships of litopterns (as well as other SANUs) to living mammals was historically uncertain.
 Sequences of mitochondrial DNA extracted from remains of M. patachonica found in a cave in southern Chile published in 2017 indicates that the closest living relatives of Macrauchenia (and by inference, Litopterna) are members of the extant ungulate order Perissodactyla (which includes the equids, rhinoceroses, and tapirs), with litopterns estimated to have genetically diverged from perissodactyls around 66 million years ago.
 Analysis of collagen sequences obtained from Macrauchenia and the contemporaneous large rhinoceros-like South American ungulate Toxodon, which belongs to another SANU order, Notoungulata, in 2015 reached a similar conclusion and suggests that litopterns are more closely related to notoungulates than to perissodactyls.

 The earliest known fossils of litopterns are from the early Paleocene, around 62.5 million years ago.
 The family to which Macrauchenia belongs, Macraucheniidae, first appeared during the Late Eocene or Oligocene, around 39-30 million years ago, depending on what species are included.
 Members of the family are typically characterised by having three-toed feet and long necks.
 The family reached its apex of diversity in the Late Miocene, around 10-6 million years ago, before declining to low diversity during the Pliocene and Pleistocene, as part of a broader decline of SANU diversity during this period.
 The cause of this diversity decline is uncertain, though it has been suggested to be due to climatic changes, as well as possibly competition/predation from immigrants from North America, who arrived following the formation of the Isthmus of Panama during the Pliocene as part of an event called the Great American Interchange.
-The earliest fossils attributed to Macrauchenia date to the late Pliocene, though remains of Macrauchenia patachonica are primarily known from the Late Pleistocene.
+The earliest fossils attributed to Macrauchenia date to the late Pliocene, though other authors have considered Macrauchenia to be an exclusively Pleistocene genus.
+Macrauchenia patachonica first appears in the Megatherium americanum Biozone in the Pampas, which is suggested to have begun around 400,000 years ago, during the late Middle Pleistocene.
+Remains of Macrauchenia patachonica are primarily known from the Late Pleistocene.

 Cladogram of Macraucheniidae after Lobo, Gelfo & Azevedo (2024):